Alexander III visit to Baku: 8 October 1888

 From the station, the imperial family went to the cathedral.
 There were masses of people and trellises of troops along this road.
 In the cathedral, the imperial family was greeted by the Exarch of Georgia, His Eminence Palladium, who welcomed the Emperor with a speech.
 From the cathedral, the imperial family went to the governor's house.
 Along this path, there were unarmed troops with choruses of music.
 Starting from the embankment, the troops were replaced by pupils of educational institutions, and those of women's educational institutions settled near the imperial house.
-A guard of honor stood in the front of the entrance - the 1st company of the 81st Absheron Infantry Regiment.
-Arriving on the square to the Governor's House and leaving the carriage, the imperial family bypassed all deputations from all estates of the Baku province.
+A guard of honor stood in front of the entrance - the 1st company of the 81st Absheron Infantry Regiment.
+Arriving at the square to the Governor's House and leaving the carriage, the imperial family bypassed all deputations from all estates of the Baku province.
 Among them were the deputations of the Dagestan region, which were represented by the Major General Prince Chavchavadze, the Major General Gaidarov, representatives of the Transcaspian region headed by the Lieutenant General Komarov, the Head of the Merv District Alikhanov, as well as Nurberdy Khan's widow, Khansha Gul-Jamal-bay with two sons.
 After bypassing the delegations, the guard of the Absheron regiment passed by the Emperor in a ceremonial march.

 At half past three, the imperial family visited the Mariinskaya Women's Gymnasium.
 At the entrance, they were greeted by the Mayor and the administration of the gymnasium.
 As soon as the Emperor and the members of his family entered the vestibule, the choir of students of the gymnasium and students from the real school, with the accompaniment of the organ and the piano, sang Beethoven's hymn "Glorification of God."
 Then the imperial family went to the Assembly Hall, where they listened to two plays and the choir "Dawn" by Tchaikovsky.
 After that, the students presented the Empress with a white tablecloth with the coat of arms of the city of Baku embroidered in silk.

-After that, the imperial family went to the women's gymnasium of the St. Nina, where they were met by the Vice-Governor I. A. Benislavsky.
+After that, the imperial family went to the women's gymnasium of St. Nina, where they were met by the Vice-Governor I. A. Benislavsky.
 The Empress was greeted with a speech by the student Yakubovskaya who graduated from the course that year.
-Along with the School of the St. Nina's students, the pupils of the orphanage of the local charitable society also brought gifts to the imperial couple.
+Along with the School of St. Nina's students, the pupils of the orphanage of the local charitable society also brought gifts to the imperial couple.
 Afterwards, the Emperor and his family proceeded to the courtyard of the institution, where the students of the city schools were gathered.

+Tsar Alexander III and ministers visited the BroNobel oil facilities "Chernyi Gorod" in Baku.
+Engineer Edvin Bergroth was responsible for security, and despite all the threats against the imperial family, the Tsar was able to walk around the Nobels' factories without any visible police nearby.